Got mum rage? If you’ve transformed into an angry she-beast quicker than you can say Megatron, it’s time to recognise your triggers and ask for help.

 If you’ve flipped your lid on a Mt Vesuvius scale over the teensiest thing, know that you’re not alone.

 “I encounter postpartum rage in many of my sessions with clients,” reassures Silvia.
-“In fact, it’s often an episode of rage that triggers mothers to make the first appointment and seek help.
+“In fact, it’s often an episode of rage or anger that triggers mothers to make the first appointment and seek help.
 Most women feel terrible shame and guilt at their inability to control these outbursts.”

 Don’t bottle things up